Skip to main content

 Branded Links with Custom Domains

-Custom domains create consistency with your brand and increase trust with learners.
+Replace 7taps.com with your custom domain for branded links.
 Learn how to set up a custom domain →

 Generating QR Codes